sam-braun/bash-minishell/README.md

 # Bash Minishell

 Bash shell that supports changing directories, exec-ing commands, and handling signals.
-This was created by myself and Uri Korin.
+This was created by myself and Uri Korin in March-April 2023.

 ## Usage